 Near the end, the soundscape picks up, getting faster and more upbeat.
 The performers become more outwardly emotional, and I become more inwardly meditative.
 At one point, Bacon starts wailing, and Okpokwasili soothes her, whispering, “It’s okay, it’s okay, it’s okay.”
 I truly can’t tell whether this is a planned part of the performance.
 The possibility that the utterance is spontaneous and real makes the moment feel profound.
 Eventually, the quartet all exit the structure and the room.
 The spinning slows, then stops, but the music lingers.

-In some ways, this show offers the expected: Sweat Variant has a long track record of exploring the space between dance, theater, and visual art, tracing themes of embodied inheritance and Black interiority, and all of these elements appear throughout my tongue is a blade.
+In some ways, this show offers the expected: Sweat Variant has a long track record of exploring the space between dance, theater, and visual art, while tracing themes of embodied inheritance and Black interiority.
+All of these elements appear throughout my tongue is a blade.
 It’s the strength of visual metaphor—seeing only fragments of the whole, glimpsing others in slivers, and catching my own reflection staring back—that surprises me.

 A three-hour performance is a real test of physical and mental endurance for both the performers and the audience.
-While this show could land in two hours, the moments I won’t soon forgetlike Bacon’s raw wailing and Okpokwasili’s soothing, arrive in the depths of hour three.
+While this show could land in two hours, some of the most visceral moments—Bacon’s raw wailing, Okpokwasili’s soothing—don’t arrive until the depths of hour three.
+It would be a shame to miss these powerful images that require the patience of the slow burn.
 Endurance requires practice, and practice requires time, and time remains a funny thing.

 my tongue is a blade, Okwui Okpokwasili & Peter Born, Hudson Hall in Hudson, NY, February 21 and 22, 2026